 - New management models and tools: strategic choices for the company in the society.

-- The collaborative enterprise: innovative forms of collaboration supporting the stakeholder network sustainability.
+- Stakeholder mapping and stakeholder engagement: innovative forms of collaboration supporting the stakeholder network sustainability.

 - CSR and managerial tools: an overall assessment.